randomtruffles/Dominion_League/rules.md

 Be kind and polite when communicating with players and moderators.
 Examples of inappropriate communications include swearing, harassment, and excessive complaints of luck.

+<a name="3.2.1"></a>3.2.1 All League communication should be through Discord or dominion.games.
+Do not use external apps like WhatsApp or Facebook for League communications.

 ### <a name="3.3"></a>3.3.
 Username and profile picture

 Your username and profile picture may not contain any inappropriate content.